 Putting a critical illness plan in place is simple and easy, as is setting up a POAPC.

 If you are looking for a critical illness insurance policy, we recommend you shop around as rates vary widely from one provider to another.
 The best course of action is to get in touch with an independent broker such as Dundas Life.
 After learning about your insurance needs, we will provide you with multiple quotes from leading insurers.
 This, in turn, will help you make an informed decision when choosing the best policy for you.

-When it comes to naming someone as your POAPC, you can either get in touch with a lawyer or use an online estate planning tool.
+When it comes to naming someone as your POAPC, you can either get in touch with a legal representative or use an online estate planning tool.
 The latter is more affordable and convenient, so it comes as no surprise that many people take this route when they want to make a Will and name a POA.

 You should make these decisions now, while you are capable.
 Buying critical illness insurance and setting up a Power of Attorney for Personal Care are two decisions you will not regret making, should you fall ill.

 When you put these two vital protections in place you ensure your personal health care decisions will be made according to your wishes and your family will not suffer financially without you there to provide for them.

 You can name anyone you trust as your attorney.
 This person, however, must be at least 18 years of age.
 You give your attorney the power to act for you.
 They can either have broad legal authority or limited authority to make decisions related to your property, medical care, and finances.